Defindit Docs and Howto Home

 ------------

-Hints in this file have become more about xterm than IceWM.
-The xterm
+Hints in this file have used to be more about xterm than IceWM.
+The

-info may eventually move.
-In any case, the information is generally
+xterm info may eventually move.
+In any case, the information is

-X11 related, and often applies to several window managers, not just
+generally X11 related, and may apply to several window managers, not

 Homepage for xterm and the xterm FAQ